OpenAgentsInc/snowball/docs/worklog-20250222-chris.md

 ### 9:10am

 Configured Convex & Clerk for dev and prod.
 Deployed to https://snowball.openagents.com and the boilerplate works well in prod.

+### 10:20am

+Added sidebar layout with demo cards in [PR #1](https://github.com/OpenAgentsInc/snowball/pull/1).
+You can see how I'm primarily using code-gen with OpenAgents [here](https://github.com/OpenAgentsInc/snowball/pull/1#issuecomment-2676275168), supplemented occasionally by Cursor agent.